Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 Strzok and Page carried on an extramarital affair even as they worked at the core of some of the FBI's biggest cases.

-As they did, they exchanged thousands of messages via their FBI-provided mobile phones, some of which "expressed political opinions about candidates and issues involved in the 2016 presidential election, including statements of hostility" toward Donald Trump "and statements of support for" for Hillary Clinton, as the Justice Department's inspector general wrote.
+They exchanged thousands of messages via their FBI-provided mobile phones, some of which "expressed political opinions about candidates and issues involved in the 2016 presidential election, including statements of hostility" toward Donald Trump "and statements of support for" for Hillary Clinton, as the Justice Department's inspector general wrote.

-Flip to page 400 of your copy of the IG report for this example, in which Strzok wrote to Page: "Just went to a southern Virginia Walmart.
+Flip to Page 400 of your copy of the IG report for this example, in which Strzok wrote to Page: "Just went to a southern Virginia Walmart.
 I could SMELL the Trump support...."

 And so on.
 Investigators recovered 9,311 messages from Strzok's phone and 10,760 from Page's.